paudetseis/PlateFlex/README.md

 pytest -v
 ```

-### API Documentation
+### Documentation

-The API for all functions in `plateflex` can be accessed from https://paudetseis.github.io/PlateFlex/.
+The documentation for all classes and functions in `plateflex` can be accessed from https://paudetseis.github.io/PlateFlex/.

 ## References